ydb-platform/ydb/ydb/docs/en/core/concepts/optimizer.md

 | Star | 18 |
 | Clique | 15 |

 {{ ydb-short-name }} uses a modification of the [DPHyp](https://www.researchgate.net/publication/47862092_Dynamic_Programming_Strikes_Back) algorithm to search for the best join order.
-DPHyp is modern dynamic programming algorithm for query optimization that avoids enumerating unnecessary alternatives and allows you to optimize plans with `JOIN` operators, complex predicates, and even `GROUP BY` and `ORDER BY` operators.
+DPHyp is a modern dynamic programming algorithm for query optimization that avoids enumerating unnecessary alternatives and allows you to optimize plans with `JOIN` operators, complex predicates, and even `GROUP BY` and `ORDER BY` operators.

 ### Cost Estimation Function